Graphic Design, Practical Application:

 Selecting Your Culture: Students will select an international culture that will be celebrated on their postage stamps.
 For this assignment, students will create four different stamps that are all tied together with a similar visual theme, but that celebrate FOUR of the following areas of cultural significance for the culture in question (please note that you do not have to illustrate MODERN culture, you can do HISTORICAL culture if you wish, but your historical time frame must remain the same on each of your four stamps!):

-The cultures celebrated can be of any nationality, ethnic group, such as Mexican, Irish, Italian, African, Japanese, Chinese, Indian, Russian, English, Native American, etc. Certain minorities would be acceptable for this project, if executed in the proper spirit of the assignment (for instance- disabled, gay or autistic.)
+The cultures celebrated can be of any nationality, ethnic group, such as Mexican, Irish, Italian, African, Japanese, Chinese, Indian, Russian, English, Native American, etc. Alternate cultures that are not nationality based would be acceptable for this project, if executed in the proper spirit of the assignment (for instance- Feminist, gay/transgendered, autistic, minimalist, etc.)

 Specifications: You will be creating your block of postage stamps on a canvas in Photoshop that is roughly 8 x 8 inches, but before you submit your project, you will RESIZE your canvas to be only FOUR INCHES WIDE!
 Your block of stamps can be in a 2 x 2 stamp block or four horizontal or vertical stamps, the decision is up to you (you can even create triangle shapes, if you wish, it has been done before!)
 You MUST include the following words on EACH postage stamp:

-To preserve the theme across all four of your stamps, these words should be of the same font style and scale on each stamp.
+To preserve the theme across all four of your stamps, these words should be of the same font style, perceived location and scale on each stamp.

 Preliminary Research: Get comfortable, jump online and do some research into the unique areas that make your culture or ethnicity interesting.
 If you wish to do something out of the ordinary or creative with your stamps (like the student that convinced me that "Volkswagen" was a culture and created a great block of four Volkswagen stamps, including Art, Technology, Music and Architecture), SEE MR. B. first!
 Once you have decided on your culture, your four stamp subjects, your time period and some of the important aspects of those subjects, please complete The Cultural Celebration Postage Stamp Research Questionnaire.